 “The Asperkid’s Launch Pad: Home Design to Empower Everyday Superheroes”

-The Asperkid’s Launch Pad is a visually-led guide to preparing a home environment that supports the development of children with Asperger syndrome.
+This BEAUTIFUL book is a visually-led guide through Jennifer’s own home — showing you how to prepare a home environment that supports the development of kids and teens with Asperger syndrome.
 From a bedroom light switch that the child can easily reach, to a tucked-away safe place that he or she can when feeling overwhelmed or anxious, small changes in the home can boost the child’s self-confidence, independence, comfort and life skills.

 “The practical suggestions offered in this book (as well as the original Asperkids) are by far the most helpful, hopeful, and positive that I have ever read in all of my reading and research to help my son.
 Yesterday, the kids’ rooms got a makeover as did my living room per her recommendations.
 The transformation is AMAZING.
 Even I am breathing easier.
 The methods are even helping my NT daughter!
 I can’t wait to move on to the rest of my house and put it all into practice.
 I can’t recommend this book highly enough.” – T. Mock

 Read an amazing letter about Launch Pad from another mom: Mothers’ Hearts.